Base64Pro

 Does Project: Mist have achievements?

-Steam lists Steam achievements, but exact achievement conditions need launch verification.
+Steam lists Steam achievements, but exact achievement conditions still need hands-on verification.